+Press

+or

-Press (a) or (a) to highlight an option.
+to highlight an option.

 7 Select the highlighted option.

 - Press ® to select the highlighted option. - To exit without making a selection, press the MENU button. - To exit the menus and return to shooting mode, press the shutterrelease button halfway.